c0y0tl/asl/gedonia/README.md

 * For LiveSplit add Edit Layout... > Control > Scriptable Auto Splitter to your layout.
 * Open the layout settings, and point it to the file you downloaded.

+## Problem Solving
+* If the Autosplitter function does not work, try restarting LiveSplit

 ## Credits
 Based off [ash-help](https://github.com/just-ero/asl-help) library by Ero.